 If you are a beginner at this job, then this is a great tool for you.

 Another very simple and cost-effective method.
 You just need to paste masking tape (transparent) along the marked line, you want to cut.
-You have to paste both the sides of the marked line.
+You have to paste both sides of the marked line.

 Knife to engrave the marked line: